ansarisaad810-lgtm/TechSprint-Team-Repository/CollegeCampusApp/README.md

 ## Setup
 1. Follow `backend/.env.example` for environment variables.
 2. Run `init_db.py` to initialize the database.
 3. Use Cordova to build the frontend for Android.
+4. Activate the venv and install the requirement.txt

 ## Contributors
 - Your Name